rizinorg/book/src/analysis/code_analysis.md

 ## Visuals

-One of the easiest way to see and check the changes of the analysis commands and variables is to perform a scrolling in a `Vv` special visual mode, allowing functions preview:
+One of the easiest way to see and check the changes of the analysis commands and variables is to perform scrolling in a `Vv` special visual mode, allowing functions preview:

 ![vv](code_analysis_vv.png)